-The popularity of Web services preceded that of service-oriented computing.
+The popularity of Web services preceded that of service-oriented architecture (SOA).
 As a result, their initial use was primarily within traditional distributed solutions wherein they were most commonly used to facilitate point-to-point integration channels.
 As the maturity and adoption of Web services standards increased, so did the scope of their utilization.

 With service-oriented computing comes a distinct architectural model that has been positioned by the vendor community as one that can fully leverage the open interoperability potential of Web services, especially when individual services are consistently shaped by service-orientation.
 For example, when exposing reusable logic as Web services, the reuse potential is significantly increased.
 Because service logic can now be accessed via a vendor-neutral communications framework, it becomes available to a wider range of service consumer programs.

 Additionally, the fact that Web services provide a communications framework based on physically decoupled contracts allows each service contract to be fully standardized independently from its implementation.
 This facilitates a potentially high level of service abstraction while providing the opportunity to fully decouple the service from any proprietary implementation details.
 As explored in Part II, all of these characteristics are desirable when pursuing key principles, such as Standardized Service Contracts, Service Reusability, Service Loose Coupling, Service Abstraction, and Service Composability.

 For example, transformation avoidance is a key goal of Standardized Service Contracts.
 As explained in Chapter 6, this principle advocates the standardization of the data model expressed by the service contract so as to increase intrinsic interoperability by reducing the need for transformation technologies.
 As illustrated in Figure 3.23, services delivered via disparate component platforms still require the transformation of technology regardless of whether data types are standardized.
 Services expressed through Web service contracts have the potential to avoid transformation altogether.